iterative/dvc.org/content/docs/command-reference/exp/diff.md

 - `--all` - list all parameters and metrics, including those without changes.

-- `--show-json` - prints the command's output in JSON format (machine-readable) instead of a human-readable table.
+- `--show-json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

 - `--show-md` - prints the command's output in the Markdown table format